San Clemente, California: Tourism

 San Clemente is a popular tourist destination, owing to its beaches, historic architecture, and attractions.
-San Clemente Pier is a popular attraction, perpendicular to the San Clemente Beach trail which starts at North Beach and goes as far as Califia, extending 2.6 miles out along the beaches of San Clemente.
+San Clemente Pier is a popular attraction which connects to the San Clemente Beach trail which extends 2.6 miles along the coast between North Beach and Calafia State Beach.
 The San Clemente Beach trail is a popular place for locals to walk or run.

 Casa Romantica is one of the most historic places in San Clemente.
 Casa Romantica is owned by the city and is used as a cultural center.
-It is also open to rent for private events like weddings.
+It is also open to rent for private events such as weddings.
 Casa Romantica is located above the San Clemente Pier station and overlooks the San Clemente coastline.
+Other listed historic sites in San Clemente include the Hotel San Clemente, the Goldschmidt House, the Oscar Easley Block, and the San Clemente Beach Club.

 Known as the “Spanish Village by the Sea”, San Clemente has long been known for its Spanish Colonial Revival style architecture.
 Downtown San Clemente restaurants and shops are adorned with red tile roofs, cream stucco walls, and dark wood doors and windows.
 The homes in the area range in style, but stick to the Spanish theme for the most part.
 The area's oldest homes are in Southwest San Clemente, directly south of downtown and "North Beach" area, directly north of downtown.
 The homes in the Southwest Riviera neighborhood include several new constructions in the Cape Cod style, as well as new modern residences.
-More traditional, older homes sit in the Lasuen "boot" district; the neighborhood surrounding Lasuens or "Lost Winds" beach is characterized by a variety of styles in both single and double story fashion, with Hansons’s traditional Spanish style sprinkled throughout, crafting an eclectic atmosphere.
+More traditional, older homes sit in the Lasuen "boot" district; the neighborhood surrounding Lasuens or "Lost Winds" beach is characterized by a variety of styles in both single and double story fashion, with Hanson's traditional Spanish style sprinkled throughout, crafting an eclectic atmosphere.
 The renovations to historic buildings in North Beach have sparked a revival in the area, attracting new residents and business owners.

 Largest employers

-Many people work as civilian employees at the USMC Base Camp Pendelton which is just over the San Diego County line.
+Many people work as civilian employees at the USMC Base Camp Pendleton, which is just over the San Diego County line.

-According to the city's 2020 Comprehensive Annual Financial Report, the largest employers in the city are:
+According to the city's 2022 Comprehensive Annual Financial Report, the largest employers in the city are:

 Sports

 San Clemente is known for its many surfing locations, which include Trestles, Lowers, Middles & Uppers, Cotton's Point, Calafia Beach Park, Riviera, Lasuens (most often called Lost Winds), The Hole, T-Street, The Pier, Linda Lane, 204, North Beach and Poche Beach.
 It is also home to Surfing Magazine, The Surfer's Journal, and Longboard Magazine.

 The city has a large concentration of surfboard shapers and manufacturers.
 Additionally, numerous world-renowned surfers were raised in San Clemente or took up long-term residence in town, including Kolohe Andino, Shane Beschen, Mike Parsons (originally from Laguna Beach).

 San Clemente High School has won 6 out of 7 most recent NSSA national surfing titles.

+San Clemente is a designated venue city for the Los Angeles 2028 summer Olympics.
+Trestles will host surfing.